-Dual Career Services in Austria
+Dual Career and Integration Services in Austria

 There are several regional DC Service networks and special services for partners at Austrian universities and research institutions available:

 - Five Styrian and one Carinthian universities have set up the common network DC Service Styria - Carinthia to create synergies for optimal use.

 - DC Service Vienna - Lower Austria - Upper Austria supports dual career couples in Vienna, Lower Austria and Upper Austria.